Past Photometric Design Examples:

 Manufacturers Matter Too

 In addition to photometric standards, which provide a baseline, lighting designers also have to know what wavelengths of light each fixture will produce.
-And with dozens of lighting manufacturers, and thousands of fixtures on the market, it’s impossible for a designer to keep all of this information in their head.
+With dozens of lighting manufacturers and thousands of fixtures to choose from on the market, it’s impossible for a designer let alone someone who is not to keep all of this information in their head.

 Diagramming a Project

-A lighting system that is just a little too strong or a little too dim can be off-putting.
-That’s why it is essential that the system is not just planned and visualized, but mathematically calculated.
+A lighting system that is just a little too strong or a little too dim can be disappointing.
+That’s why the system should be planned, visualized and mathematically calculated to meet the requirements and local lighting codes.
 Experts like LED Spot use modern visualization technology that is intended for quick, 3D planning of lighting projects.
 The software does all the heavy lifting in terms of math and modeling, so clients know that they are getting a system that is precisely measured out.

 Here are a few benefits of using photometry diagramming:

-Lighting Precision – The designer knows exactly how far every fixture will emit, and how strong its light will be at certain distances.
+Lighting Precision – The designer begins a design by first evaluating the areas we believe are the most important to each project.
+These include the architecture, landscape, and perimeter of the layout.
+The key to an appealing overall plan is to make sure these areas are maintained and project sufficient light.
+We know exactly how far every fixture will emit, and how strong its light will be at certain distances.
 This is ideal for parking lots and exterior lighting, as it gives designers a clear idea of how tall lighting poles should be, how much power will be required and how many fixtures will be needed.

-Safety and Efficiency – Again, for exterior commercial lighting, it is important to maintain a safe level of illumination at night, and photometry makes this possible.
-For cost efficiency purposes, commercial clients will want to minimize the number of fixtures they use.
+Safety and Efficiency – When designing for exterior commercial lighting, it is important to maintain a safe level of illumination at night for pedestrians and drivers which can have a direct correlation to how long customers stay after dark.
+For cost-efficiency purposes, commercial clients will want to minimize the number of fixtures they use.
 Photometry ensures that the number of fixtures required for a project is kept to a minimum.

 Real-Time Modeling – With modern photometric diagramming, the client can see what their system will look like before it is installed.
 This way, there are no surprises once the final product has been put in place.

 Photometry may be a complicated, technical science, but lighting designers have made it simple in its application.
-Armed with it, designers can provide clients with a detailed approach to their lighting challenges, and ensure they are met with the best set of fixtures available.
+We can include trees, buildings and other objects that can obstruct light and reduce lighting design efficiency.
+Every piece of information is vital which in turn allows us to provide our clients with a detailed approach to their lighting challenges, and ensure they are met with the best set of fixtures available.